 Seat Swap Requests: What Would You Do?

-I was personally almost driven to request swapping seats with someone else after I sat next to this person on a recent flight — but I suppose the situation could have been worse.
+I was personally almost driven to request swapping seats with someone else after I sat next to this person on one flight — but I suppose the situation could have been worse.

 Neither airline reservations systems nor passengers are perfect.
 Flights become full.
 Passengers may not perform their due diligence in securing desired seats — or perhaps there was a swap of equipment which led to the separation of two people traveling together, which inevitably leads to the seat swap request.